mlflow/mlflow/examples/mlflow_artifacts/README.md

 Notes:

-- `--serve-artifacts-opt` enables the MLflow Artifacts service endpoints to enable proxied serving of artifacts through the REST API
+- `--serve-artifacts` enables the MLflow Artifacts service endpoints to enable proxied serving of artifacts through the REST API
 - `--artifacts-destination` specifies the base artifact location from which to resolve artifact upload/download/list requests.
 In this examples, we're using a local directory `./mlartifacts`, but it can be changed to a s3 bucket or
 - `--default-artifact-root` points to the `experiments` directory of the artifacts service.
 Therefore, the default artifact location of a newly-created experiment is set to `./mlartifacts/experiments/<experiment_id>`.
 - `--gunicorn-opts "--log-level debug"` is specified to print out request logs but can be omitted if unnecessary.